Date enacted or revised:

 Each year, IRE coordinates the direct assessment of student artifacts from general education courses and capstone courses.

 Further information about general education assessment can be found in the

 Assessment of Institutional Strategic Initiatives

 Other institutional strategic initiatives, such as the Quality Enhancement Plan (QEP) required by SACSCOC, may require academic departments and units to submit additional assessment information related to the achievement of institutional goals.
 The timeline for these assessments will be communicated through IRE, and IRE will work to ensure that these timelines align with existing processes.

 Exams or Student Learning Assessment Policy

-This policy is communicated through the University Policy Page, Campus Digest, Academic Advisory Council, and Administrative Advisory Council.
+This policy is distributed via the University Policy page, Campus Digest, Academic Advisory Council, and Administrative Advisory Council.